Rebounder Health Benefits – The Lymphatic System

 Bouncing helps this process by opening and closing valves in your lymphatic system.
 This helps clean out the waste from your cells.

-In only two minutes you can flush the entire lymphatic system and strengthen the cells and lymph nodes, leading to a triple increase in white blood cell count, which remains elevated for up to an hour (MedFitNetwork).
+This leads to a triple increase in white blood cell count, which remains elevated for up to an hour (MedFitNetwork).

 Little Clean-Up Crews

 Lymphocytes are a type of immune cell that is made in the bone marrow.
-It is found in your blood and lymph tissue.
-They are like little clean-up crews.

-Lymphocytes get rid of waste and fight off germs.
+They are like little clean-up crews that get rid of waste and fight off germs.

 Rebounding keeps your lymphatic system working well, so those cells can do their job properly.